Sairyss/domain-driven-hexagon/README.md

 Example file: [guard.ts](src/core/guard.ts)

 **Keep in mind** that not all validations can be done in a single `Value Object`, it should validate only rules shared by all contexts.
-There are cases when validation may be different depending on a context, or one field may invole another field, or even a different entity.
+There are cases when validation may be different depending on a context, or one field may involve another field, or even a different entity.
 Handle those cases accordingly.

 <details>
 <summary>Note about validation</summary>